elugens/hello-javascript/docs/additional-questions/network-requests/fetch-requests.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The response headers are available in an iterable Map-like header object in response.headers.
-It is not precisely a Map, but it has similar methods to get individual headers by name or iterate over them.
+It is not precisely a Map, but it has similar methods to retrieve individual headers by name or iterate over them.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />